-The LBU manager is responsible for making sure that managers who select persons for the sites follow these requirements.
+The Responsible (LBL) manager is accountable for making sure that managers who select persons for the sites follow these requirements.

 Managers who select persons for on-site works are responsible for making sure that all persons who work on site have the required trainings and competence.